 Behind closed doors. don't become trapped in fear of panic

 I can still clearly remember that horrific first bus journey but, thankfully, the memories are subsiding and I’m learning to live with my anxiety.
 Just like my horror bus ride, living with panic attacks is also a journey, but one you can learn to deal with and control.

 If you’re reading this because you’ve just had your first panic attack, know that you can get help and learn to manage them.
 And while they can be really horrible while you’re going through them, at some point you will calm down and your body will return to its regular state.
 While panic attacks are indeed hideous and have made me feel like utter crap, one of the worst things for me is the giving up coffee thing.
 I mean, can you imagine?
 Have you tasted decaf? ●

 Are you living with panic/anxiety attacks?
 Do you remember your first one?
 Share your experience with the community below…

-Calvin is a happiness.com editor and writer, as well being an artist and lover of swimming, yoga, dancing to house/techno, and all things vintage!
+Calvin edits our magazine and is a lover of swimming, yoga, dancing to house/techno, and all things vintage.
 Find out more.